Women & Gender-based Trauma

 Jo Hardy, Neema Namadamu, Krijnie Beyen

 In this Lab we researched the collective trauma that emerges from female gender identity, gender injustice and sexual & domestic abuse.
 This first lab cycle was for those identifying as women only.
 We aimed to ‘presence’ how gender-based trauma shapes our worldviews and institutions, our ways of being and ‘othering’.
 How do we participate either in the integration or in the perpetuation of this trauma?
 And what are the ingredients that might make it possible for us to heal together?
-We explored these questions through the specific perspectives and experiences that participants bring.
+We explored these questions through the specific perspectives and experiences that participants brought to the common space.

 - What constitutes the historical background of gender identity?